+The project will be completed in groups of three students that will remain together for the duration of the course.
 The course will consist of some lectures and studio work.
 At the outset of the course, there will be a series of lectures to initiate the project process and establish the parameters.
 Students will develop a work plan that will direct individual research focused on addressing the issues and challenges presented by the project.
 The process of developing a methodology and work plan will be assisted by the teaching team.